-USD (US Dollars) to CZK (Czech Republic Koruna) is a lesser traded currency pair on the Forex market.
-While not as frequently traded as other major pairs such as the USD EUR pairing or the USD GBP pairing, there are still benefits to trading these currencies.
-The koruna is most commonly paired with the Euro in Forex trades, however there are some investors who see the advantages of opting for the less common pairing of USD/CZK.
-The Czech Republic is one of only a few European countries to opt out of adopting the Euro as its single currency and thus is stands out in the financial markets as one of the smaller currencies when compared to the GBP, USD and EUR.
-Conversely, the US Dollar is the worlds biggest and most important currency and this makes for interesting trading potential for experienced and novice traders alike.
+USD (US Dollars) to CZK (Czech Republic Koruna) is a lesser-traded currency pair on the Forex market.
+While not as frequently traded as other major pairs such as the USD/EUR pairing or the USD/GBP pairing, there are still benefits to trading these currencies.
+The Koruna is most commonly paired with the Euro in Forex trades, but there are some investors who see the advantages of opting for the less common pairing of USD/CZK.
+The Czech Republic is one of only a few European countries to opt out of adopting the Euro as its single currency, and thus is stands out in the financial markets as one of the smaller currencies when compared to the GBP, USD and EUR.
+Conversely, the US Dollar is the world’s biggest and most important currency, and this makes for interesting trading potential for experienced and novice traders alike.

 Facts About the US Dollar and the American Economy

 The US Dollar is the globe’s most widely used currency, being the official currency not just of the United States itself but also of numerous other nations including Ecuador, Panama, El Salvador and the Caribbean Netherlands.
 Several small countries have chosen to peg their currency to the US Dollar because of its strength.
 These include Aruba, The Bahamas, Bahrain, Barbados, Belize, The Cayman Islands, Hong Kong and Venezuela.
 The US Dollar is also widely utilised for international trading transactions outside the borders of the United States.
 The Dollar is made up of 100 units called cents (sometimes also known as pennies).